minzzelo/cs2101ug/docs/UserGuide.md

 **Step 2**: The result display will display a message telling you that the flashcard has been deleted.

-**Step 3**: The flashcard list will be updated with the specified flashcard removed.
+**Step 3**: The flashcard list will be updated after deleting the flashcard.

 ![filedirectory](images/ug/ug_delete_step2.png)